NFL teams huddling up to devise plans for social change

 Many teams around the league have had similar conversations — with topics ranging from equal rights to making sure players are registered to vote — in the days since Blake, 29, was left paralyzed after being shot in the back by a police officer.

 The Seattle Seahawks canceled their scheduled practice Saturday after a lengthy team meeting.
-Coach Pete Carroll spoke to reporters later in the day for more than 14 minutes, without taking questions.
+Coach Pete Carroll gave an impassioned speech while addressing reporters later in the day.

 “Our players are screaming at us: ‘Can you feel me?
 Can you see me?
 Can you hear me?’” said Carroll, who is white.
 “They just want to be respected.
 They just want to be accepted.
 Just like all of our white children and families and want to be.
 It’s no different because we’re all the same.